Allegro

 - Multiple Shared Allowances

-- Pricing for Combination of Usage Attributes
+- Pricing for Combinations of Usage Attributes

 - Prospective Tier Pricing